lacmac/Curtin_UCP_Assignment/README.md

     ./turtleGraphics [commands_file]

-        task_file: The file which contains the commands to draw in the terminal.
+        commands_file: The file which contains the commands to draw in the terminal.

 CLEAN: